AlbertLordsun/AlbertLordsun.github.io/blogs/Research-Neuroscience-Behavioral repertoire of Drosophila larvae.md

 *Chemotaxis*: In Musca , single larvae respond to food odors by orienting toward the odor source and by staying in the vicinity of the odor.
 Drosophila larvae display a similar directed response.
 Given that larvae have a pair of bilaterally symmetric DOs, it is reasonable to hypothesize that stereo-olfaction (comparison between left and right olfactory input, tropotaxis) is the strategy they use to orient in odor gradients.
 Initial evidence suggested that uni-lateral surgical ablation of the DOs led to circling behavior toward the side of the dysfunctional olfactory organ.
 Another series of experiments employed a probabilistic rescue strategy to obtain unilateral olfactory function.
 Using this technique, it was concluded that *bilateral olfactory function is not necessary for larvae to chemotax*.
 Notwithstanding, larvae with unilateral olfactory function showed reduced performance compared to individuals with bilateral function.
 This finding suggests that *left-right comparisons enhance the signal-to-noise ratio when detecting changes in odor concentration*.
 Having ruled out a mechanism based solely on stereo-olfaction (tropotaxis), what strategy might be used by larvae to chemotax?
 Our work indicates that they use an active sampling mechanism to navigate in odor gradients. *During forward locomotion, larvae appear to collect information about the odor gradient by sweeping their head from side to side.
 Such a mechanism would rely on **decisions involving comparison between odor intensities measured at different points in space (klinotaxis)***.
 Orientation would result from temporally based decisions. **Unilateral olfacotry function works for orientation, while reducing performance compared with bilateral case.**

-Phototaxis : During the feeding stage (up to late third instar), larvae are strongly photophobic.
+*Phototaxis*: During the feeding stage (up to late third instar), larvae are strongly photophobic.
 Upon sudden exposure to light, larvae stop moving and begin to sweep their head from side to side.
 This behavior was reported in Drosophila by Mast as early as 1911.
 He also noted that they made larger movements when sweeping the head away from the light source than toward it.
 After a series of head sweeps, the larvae tend to orient in the opposite direction to the light source.
 About 30 years after Mast, Bolwig made the same observation in larvae of Musca.
 These findings have been confirmed in more recent experiments involving computer-aided tracking.
 As with chemotaxis, it is reasonable to hypothesize that *larvae detect differences in light intensities during these lateral head sweeps*.
 Turns would be directed toward the side where the PRs on the head receive less light.
 This model proposes *klinotaxis* as a mechanism for phototaxis.

+As described above, **the navigational algorithms allowing larvae to chemotax or phototax likely rely on temporally based decisions (klinotaxis)**.
+This process involves a comparison of odor intensities measured at different points in space.
+The contribution of spatial comparisons between paired olfactory or visual organs (tropotaxis) should not, however, be excluded.
+This type of process seems to **involve some sort of memory**—a hypothesis yet to be tested in the larva.
+Concerning the use of bilateral comparisons in the detection of olfactory signals, theoretical arguments predict that the typical concentration differences measured between the two DOs would fluctuate too much to be detected reliably.
+It is reasonable to speculate though that processing of the same signal by left and right sensors increases the signal-to-noise ratio when detecting minute changes in concentration over time.
+Such a process would have to involve **cross talk** between the left and right olfactory pathways.
+Circuits capable of implementing this operation have yet to be identified (**Potential topics to determine the circuit structure**).

 * Aggressive